Westfield, WRT to combine, spin off Australia, NZ shopping malls

-SYDNEY (Reuters) - Shopping mall giant Westfield Group WDC.AX said it will combine its Australia and New Zealand businesses with those of Westfield Retail Trust (WRT) WRT.AX to create a $26 billion company and carve out a separate international company.
+SYDNEY, Dec 4 (Reuters) - Shopping mall giant Westfield Group said it will combine its Australia and New Zealand businesses with those of Westfield Retail Trust (WRT) to create a $26 billion company and carve out a separate international company.

 The two new entities - Scentre Group in Australia and New Zealand and Westfield Corp for the international portfolio - will be listed on the ASX and have separate boards and managements, Westfield said on Wednesday.